chaobotic-vasu/Community-Question-Answering/dataset/read.md

 The dataset contains about 200 Original questions.
 Each Original Question Oq has been given 10 related Questions, and these 10 related questions have 10 answers each respectively.
 As Each of these combinations come with its respective Relevance label.

-However, since the labels of Questions to Answers and Question to Questions had different names in the dataset, they have been renamed as such for classification task:
+However, since the labels of Questions to Answers and Question to Questions had different names in the dataset, they have been renamed as such for classification task

-  Bad (0), Good (2) or Potentially Useful (1)
+  Good (2), Bad (0), Potentially Useful (1)

   AND